 Submits annual reports to the Human Rights Council and to the General Assembly covering the activities relating to the mandate

 The Special Rapporteur writes both country specific reports and thematic reports.
-In the past years, thematic reports covering issues as: Privatisation in education, the Post-2015 Education Agenda, the Justiciability and the right to education, Technical and Vocation Education and Training (TVET), Normative action for quality education, Financing Basic Education, Equality of Opportunity in Education, Sexual Education, The right to education of migrants, refugees and asylum-seekers, The right to education of persons in detention, The Right to Education in emergencies situations, The right to education of persons with disabilities, Girls’s right to education.
+In the past years, thematic reports covering issues as: Prevention of atrocity crimes, Sustainable development goal 4, Rights for refugees, Governance, Inclusion & equity, Non-formal education, Lifelong learning, Issues in the digital age, Public private partnerships, The right to education against commercialization, Privatisation in education, the Post-2015 Education Agenda, the Justiciability and the right to education, Technical and Vocation Education and Training (TVET), Normative action for quality education, Financing Basic Education, Equality of Opportunity in Education, Sexual Education, The right to education of migrants, refugees and asylum-seekers, The right to education of persons in detention, The right to education of persons with disabilities, Girls’s right to education.
 See more here.

 Treaty bodies are committees of independent experts created under a particular UN treaty.
-They are mandated to monitor how States – which have ratified the treaty in question – comply with their obligations to implement the human rights guaranteed by the treaty, including the right to education.
-They periodically examine State reports and issue concluding observations on States’ compliance to the treaty, including recommendations.
+They are mandated to monitor how states – which have ratified the treaty in question – comply with their obligations to implement the human rights guaranteed by the treaty, including the right to education.
+They periodically examine state reports and issue concluding observations on states’ compliance with the treaty, including recommendations.